 You will be surprised to learn that babies can get pimples too!
 Baby acne may be present at birth but usually appear a few weeks after birth.
 It looks like small pimples or whiteheads most commonly appearing on the baby’s cheeks.
 These pimples may sometimes also affect the chest and back.

 Baby acne comes about because of the baby’s exposure to the mother’s high level of female hormones during pregnancy.
 The high level of female hormones mimic a “puberty” in the baby and causes these pimples to form.

-Baby acne will disappear on its own without any treatment although this may take weeks, sometime even a few months.
-In severe cases, topical cream may be helpful.
+Baby acne will disappear on its own without any treatment although this may take weeks, sometimes even a few months.
+In severe cases, a topical cream may be helpful.
 As for the mother, there is little she can do to predict or prevent the development of baby acne.
 Neither the diet of the mother nor the baby will affect baby acne.

 Nappy rash is a form of eczema that affects the baby’s genitals, bottom, and the folds of the thighs.
 It causes a red puffy rash which can sometimes look pimply.
 The rash can either by wet or dry.
 It is more common during the first year of life and persistent skin wetness is usually the main cause of nappy rash.
 Urine and diarrhoea are some of the common reasons for nappy rash.
 Sometimes, complications may occur where the rash becomes secondarily infected either by yeast or bacteria.